 Our products are designed primarily to meet the requirements and specifications of our automotive customers.
 Certain of these requirements and specifications entail the use of 3TG minerals.
 In addition to complete vehicle engineering and contract manufacturing expertise, our product capabilities include producing body, chassis, exterior, seating, powertrain, active driver assistance, electronics, mechatronics, mirrors, lighting and roof systems.
-We also have electronic and software capabilities across many of these areas.
-In addition, we are leveraging our capabilities and platform technologies in areas such as battery management, software stack, and sensors to enter growing adjacent mobility markets such as micromobility.
-A more detailed description of our products can be found on pages 30-38 of our Annual Information Form, which is available in the "Company - Investors" section of Magna's corporate website under: "Financial Reports and Public Filings" - "Annual Information Forms" - "Annual Information Form dated March 27, 2024".
+In addition, we aim to advance our sustainability goals through innovations in electrification, AI, driver assistance, lightweighting, adjacent mobility markets such as micromobility, materials, fuel efficiency, and energy efficiency for both end-use products and our manufacturing processes.
+A more detailed description of our products can be found on pages 28-35 of our Annual Information Form, which is available in the "Company - Investors" section of Magna's corporate website under: "Financial Reports and Public Filings" - "Annual Information Forms" - "Annual Information Form dated March 27, 2025".